joseph-farruggio/joeyfarruggio.com-2022/src/blog/custom-post-loop-as-a-gutenberg-block.md

 !["Block backend UI - Select Posts"](/images/block-guide-select-posts.jpg "Using the block in the editor to select posts")

 If I change the "Selection Type" from `Recent` to `Select posts` I'll be able to use the "Select Posts" relationship field.

----

-🤜 🤛 You did it!

-If you've followed along, let me know how this went or if you have any questions.

 <aside
   x-data="visibleNavHighlighter"